-- continuity issues (not just preferences) - When joining collaborative agreements where there is no formal agreement in place.
+- from open competition); - A technical compatibility issue which needs to be met e.g. specific equipment required, or compliance with a warranty cover clause; - a need to retain a particular contractor for genuine business continuity issues (not just preferences); or - When joining collaborative agreements where there is no formal agreement in place.
 Request for such a departure must be supported by written evidence from the Procurement Service confirming local agreements will be replaced by an all Wales competition/National strategy - 12.13.2 Procurement Services must be consulted prior to any such application being submitted for approval.
 The Director of Finance must approve such applications up to £25,000, the Chief Executive or designated deputy, and Director of Finance, are required to approve applications exceeding £25,000.
-A register must be kept for monitoring purposes and all single tender actions must be reported to the Audit Committee. - 12.13.3 In all applications, through Single Quotation Application or Single Tender Application (SQA or STA) forms, the applicant must demonstrate adequate consideration to the Chief Executive and Director of Finance, as advised by the Head of Commercial Services, that securing best value for money is a priority.
-The Head of Commercial Services will scrutinise and endorse each request to ensure: - Robust justification is provided; - A value for money test has been undertaken; - No bias towards a particular supplier; - Future competitive processes are not adversely affected; - No distortion of the market is intended; - An acceptable level of assurance is available before presentation for approval in line with DHCW Scheme of Delegation - An "or equivalent" test has been considered proving the request is justified - 12.13.4 Under no circumstances will Procurement Services endorse a retrospective SQA/STA, where the DHCW has already entered into an arrangement directly. - 12.13.5 As SQA or STA are only used in exceptional circumstances DHCW, through the Chief Executive, must report each, including the specifics of the exceptional circumstances and the total financial commitment, in sufficient detail to its Audit Committee.
-The report will include any corrective action/advice provided by the Chief Executive, Director of Finance or NWSSP Director of Procurement Services to prevent recurrence by DHCW.
+A register must be kept for monitoring purposes and all single tender actions must be reported to the Audit Committee. - 12.13.3 In all applications, through Single Quotation Application or Single Tender Application (SQA or STA) forms, the applicant must demonstrate adequate consideration to the Chief Executive and Director of Finance, as advised by the Head of Procurement, that securing best value for money is a priority.
+The Head of Procurement will scrutinise and endorse each request to ensure: - Robust justification is provided; - A value for money test has been undertaken; - No bias towards a particular supplier; - Future competitive processes are not adversely affected; - No distortion of the market is intended; - An acceptable level of assurance is available before presentation for approval in line with HEIW Scheme of Delegation; and - An "or equivalent" test has been considered proving the request is justified. - 12.13.4 Under no circumstances will Procurement Services endorse a retrospective SQA/STA, where the HEIW has already entered into an arrangement directly. - 12.13.5 As SQA/STAs are only used in exceptional circumstances HEIW, through the Chief Executive, must report each, including the specifics of the exceptional circumstances and the total financial commitment, in sufficient detail to its Audit Committee.
+The report will include any corrective action/advice provided by the Chief Executive, Director of

-- 12.13.6 The Audit Committee may consider further steps to be appropriate e.g. - Instruct a representative of DHCW to attend Audit Committee; - Escalate to the Board; - Request an internal Audit Review; - Request further training or - Take internal disciplinary action. - 12.13.7 No SQA/STA is required where the seeking of competition is not possible, nor would the application of the SQA/STA procedure add value to the process/aid the delivery of a value for money outcome.
+- Finance or NWSSP Director of Procurement Services to prevent recurrence by HEIW. - 12.13.6 The Audit Committee may consider further steps to be appropriate, such as: - Instruct a representative of HEIW to attend Audit Committee; - Escalate to the Board; - Request an internal Audit Review; - · Request further training; or - Take internal disciplinary action. - 12.13.7 No SQA/STA is required where the seeking of competition is not possible, nor would the application of the SQA/STA procedure add value to the process/aid the delivery of a value for money outcome.
 Procurement Manual details schedule of departures from SQA/STA where competition not possible. - 12.13.8 For performance monitoring purposes, the NWSSP Procurement Service will retain a central register of all such activity including SQA/STA's not endorsed by Procurement or any exceptional matters.